Eric Johnson (Texas politician): Mayor of Dallas

+Elections

-On June 8, 2019, Johnson was elected Mayor of Dallas, defeating his opponent, city councilman Scott Griggs, in a runoff election.
+On June 8, 2019, Johnson was elected mayor of Dallas, defeating his opponent, city councilman Scott Griggs, in a runoff election.
 It was announced that he would take office on June 17, 2019.
-With his election, Johnson became the second African American mayor to be elected in Dallas history (the first being Ron Kirk) and one of the youngest mayors of a major American city.
-He was sworn in as Mayor on June 17, 2019, by U.S. District Court Judge Sam Lindsay.
+With his election, Johnson became the second African-American mayor to be elected in Dallas history (the first being Ron Kirk) and one of the youngest mayors of a major American city.
+He was sworn in as mayor on June 17, 2019, by U.S. District Court Judge Sam Lindsay.
+In May 2023, Johnson was re-elected as mayor with 93% of the vote, garnering the highest vote share of any candidate since 1909.

+Tenure

+First term

-In August, it was announced Johnson took a job as a partner at Locke Lord.
+In August 2019, it was announced Johnson took a job as a partner at Locke Lord.
+The position raised concerns about conflicts of interest as the firm had clients within the city government, including city employee retirement and pension funds.
+Locke Lord stated that it would implement a firewall between Johnson and any conflicts of interest he would encounter.

 In September 2019, Johnson sent the Dallas City Council an open letter notifying them of plans by Interim CEO Sam Coats of Visit Dallas to eliminate Board seats allotted for the City.
+Johnson was alarmed by the proposal, which could reduce city oversight over Visit Dallas.

-Early in his term, Johnson also dealt with an EF-3 tornado in Dallas and pushed for federal assistance.
+Early in his term, Johnson dealt with an EF-3 tornado in Dallas and pushed for federal assistance.

 Johnson oversaw a budget that passed unanimously in 2019.
 But as budget season at City Hall started in 2020, Johnson began pushing an initiative to "defund the bureaucracy," a play on the Defund the Police slogan, which he was against.
 His proposals were rejected twice by the Dallas City Council.
 The rationale given by the mayor was since private sector employees were "feeling the pain" due to COVID-19 restrictions then public sector employees should as well.
 The first time Johnson brought up his proposals to "defund the bureaucracy," members of the Dallas City Council rejected it by a 13–1 margin.
 In September 2020, Johnson, who had vowed to take his plan to the public, published a message opposing police overtime cuts on NextDoor, which political opponents decried as inappropriate and attempted to brand as illicit.
 The Dallas City Council again rejected the "defund the bureaucracy" bid in a subsequent meeting and voted to cut the proposed police overtime budget by 25% over the mayor's objection.